 Join us for fun in all seasons!
 In the springtime, we start the year with our community Chili/Soup cook off in March.
 In summer, children enjoy playing in the community playground and families enjoy visiting the Black River Museum.
 Fall is when we hold our fun Fall Fry.
 During the winter, we have our delicious Souper Sunday.

-Through a generous monetary donation made by Richard Jung, the Alfred Jung Center contains historic Black River and outdoor education displays.
-In the past, the building was used by the Sheboygan Recreation Department for the summer playground, and was used by the Boy Scouts.
-It’s located just north of the fire station.
+Through a generous monetary donation made by Richard Jung, the Black River Museum/Alfred Jung Center contains historic Black River and outdoor education displays.
+In the past, the building was used by the Sheboygan Rec Department for the summer playground, and by the Boy Scouts.
+It’s located just north of the fire station on Evergreen Drive.